Lone-Wolf17/ui_keke_flutter/README.md

 A Uber Like App Built for Keke Hailing service in University of Ibadan

+Remember to add your "google-services.json" file to android/app directory

 ## Getting Started

 This project is a starting point for a Flutter application.